MicrosoftDocs/win32/desktop-src/tablet/ink-analysis-scanned-paper-form.md

 ---
-Description: 'This sample shows how to use Ink Analysis to create a form-filling application, where the form is based on a scanned paper form.' ms.assetid: '1eae5962-b4e0-4947-a6d2-63713a68198c'
+Description: This sample shows how to use Ink Analysis to create a form-filling application, where the form is based on a scanned paper form. ms.assetid: 1eae5962-b4e0-4947-a6d2-63713a68198c
-title: Ink Analysis Scanned Paper Form
+title: Ink Analysis Scanned Paper Form ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Ink Analysis Scanned Paper Form